 In 2015, Akunowicz became a fan favorite when she competed on Bravo’s Emmy-nominated show, “Top Chef.”
 In 2016, she was named one of the “21 Badass Women Changing the Food World” by Marie Claire, and the following year she co-authored Myers+Chang at Home (Houghton Mifflin; 2017) with Chef Joanne Chang.

 In 2018, Akunowicz won the prestigious James Beard Foundation Award in the category of Best Chef: Northeast.
 She also made the momentous decision to strike out on her own to open a restaurant.
-Opening winter 2019, that restaurant is Fox & the Knife, inspired by her time spent cooking in Modena, Italy, the Fox & the Knife is a casual and contemporary homage to the food, wine, culture and spirit of that city, all presented with a warm welcome in a high energy atmosphere.
+Opened winter 2019, that restaurant is Fox & the Knife, inspired by her time spent cooking in Modena, Italy, the Fox & the Knife is a casual and contemporary homage to the food, wine, culture and spirit of that city, all presented with a warm welcome in a high energy atmosphere.
 The Fox & the Knife menu highlights Akunowicz’s flair for the soul-satisfying, graceful Italian food that she honed while working in Italy as a pasta maker and Chef of L’Avian Blu Enoteca.
 At Fox & the Knife, the bold flavors of exceptional ingredients are expressed through both traditional and modern techniques to introduce new versions of beloved classics.
-Recently, Food & Wine named Fox & the Knife one of the ten best new restaurants in 2019.
+In just 3 months of opening, Fox & the Knife was named one of Food & Wine’s 2019 Best New Restaurant.

 BEYOND THE KITCHEN

 Akunowicz currently lives in Boston with her partner in business and in life, LJ Johnson, and they married in 2014.
 Akunowicz has also become almost as well known for her personal style and signature vivid pink hair (which is symbolic of her support of femme queers) as for her critically-acclaimed cuisine.
 In addition to being the fan favorite on the 13th season of Bravo’s Top Chef, Akunowicz has also appeared as a judge on the program in Season 16 and competed in Season 17 of Top Chef: All-Stars L.A.
 She has been profiled on CBS Saturday Morning’s “The Dish” series, and has been featured as a contestant on Beat Bobby Flay.
 Akunowicz has also been featured in national publications such as Bon Appetit, Food & Wine, Forbes and Wall Street Journal Magazine.

 As a side project, Akunowicz writes lifestyle articles and recipes for Prowdr.com and is proud to be a No Kid Hungry Chef, working with the organization Share our Strength to eradicate childhood hunger.
 She also serves on the Board of Directors for Women Chefs & Restaurateurs (WCR).
-She is currently working on her second cookbook and is excited to make her dream of being a restaurateur a reality with the opening of her first restaurant, Fox & the Knife, the opening of which was a long-held dream.
+She is currently working on her second cookbook and continues to feed Boston at Fox & the Knife, the opening of which was a long-held dream.

 Read the Full Bio +